dspitza/dspitza.github.io/index.md

 # Welcome to my webpage!

-- My name is Dominik Spitza and I am an expert for scientific project management, customer support and administrative Consulting to support researchers’ visions and projects.
+- My name is Dominik Spitza and I am an expert for events, scientific project management, customer support and administrative Consulting to support researchers’ visions and projects.
-- As *[Head of Event & Guest Management](https://www.iza.org/person/8053/dominik-spitza)* at [IZA - Institute of Labor Economics](https://www.iza.org/) of Deutsche Post Stiftung I have overseen the full lifecycle of more than 150 international conferences & policy events worldwide.
+- I have overseen the full lifecycle of more than 150 international conferences & policy events worldwide.
 - I obtained my diploma in business administration and China Studies from the University of Cologne in Germany with a focus on marketing, brand management and business psychology.

 ***